-The generating facilities listed in Sterling Planet's original Offers are existing, operating projects that have been delivering RPS-eligible energy.
-Because these are operational projects, Arroyo's opinion is that their project viability is high.
-PG&E will rely on the contractual representations and warranties of the PSA rather than on the specific physical nature of particular facilities or their owners/operators' experience as the basis for ensuring the viability and RPS-eligibility of deliveries of RECs from this transaction.
+[REDACTED] facilities listed in Appendix III of the PSA are existing, operating projects that have been delivering RPS-eligible energy [REDACTED].
+If the contract required deliveries from these specific, existing projects, Arroyo's opinion would be that the project viability of the PSA ranks as high.
+Given the fungibility of delivery source, Arroyo ranks the project viability of the PSA as indeterminate, not having a specific project or projects to evaluate using the Energy Division's project viability calculator.
+It is entirely possible that future deliveries of RECs from this contract will originate from facilities that are not yet constructed.
+PG&E will rely on the contractual representations and warranties of the PSA rather than on the specific physical nature of particular wind farms or their owners/operators' experience as the basis for ensuring the viability and RPS-eligibility of deliveries of RECs from this transaction.
 Arroyo has no legal credentials or expertise, but regards the contract terms governing the delivery of RECs from CEC-certified facilities as fairly strong in ratepayer protections.